Scott Colom: Notable cases

 In 2012, Colom represented Taylor Bell, a student at Itawamba Agricultural School who was disciplined by the school for publishing a rap song on Facebook that contained vulgar lyrics and criticized two coaches at the school.
-The district court dismissed Bell's challenge, however, the United States Court of Appeals for the Fifth Circuit reversed the dismissal, finding that the disciplining of a student for purely off-campus activities violates the First Amendment.
+The district court dismissed Bell's challenge, but the United States Court of Appeals for the Fifth Circuit reversed the dismissal, finding that disciplining a student for purely off-campus activities violates the First Amendment.

 In 2016, Colom supported the release of Steven Jessie Harris to a state mental health facility.
 Harris had been held for 11 years without a trial.

 In 2021, Colom dropped murder charges against Eddie Lee Howard.
-Howard spent 23 years on death row, after his conviction was based on debunked bite mark evidence.
+Howard spent 23 years on death row after his conviction was based on debunked bite mark evidence.

 Colom's tenure has had several notable prosecutions of cold cases.
-In 2017, Colom's office led the prosecution of David Murray, 52, for the 1996 murder of 78-year-old Mack Fowler, who was stabbed to death in his home.
-In 2020, Colom led the prosecution of Michael Devaughn for the 1990 rape of Kathryn Crigler, 81, and murder of Betty Jones, 65.
+In 2017, Colom's office led the prosecution of David Murray for the 1996 murder of 78-year-old Mack Fowler, who was stabbed to death in his home.
+In 2020, Colom led the prosecution of Michael Devaughn for the 1990 rape of Kathryn Crigler and murder of Betty Jones.
 After evading justice for over 30 years, Devaughn received a life sentence for the murder and rape.
-In January of 2025, he prosecuted Frederick Gandy for the rape Amber Quick and Nashedra Strong-Clay back in 2003, with Gandy receiving a mandatory 25-year sentence.
+In January 2025, Colom prosecuted Frederick Gandy for the 2003 rapes of Amber Quick and Nashedra Strong-Clay.
+Gandy received a mandatory 25-year sentence.

-Colom has achieved a conviction in over 95% of his jury trials, including more than 30 significant cases involving murder and sexual assault.
-In 2017, he successfully prosecuted Terry Hill, 44, for the rape, robbery, and kidnapping of a college student at Mississippi State University.
+Colom has achieved convictions in over 95% of his jury trials, including more than 30 significant cases involving murder and sexual assault.
+In 2017, he successfully prosecuted Terry Hill for the rape, robbery, and kidnapping of a college student at Mississippi State University.
 Hill was found guilty on all charges and sentenced to 105 years in prison.
-The following year, in September 2018, Colom led the prosecution of Johnny Lee Saddler, 64, who was convicted of molesting an autistic child.
+In September 2018, Colom led the prosecution of Johnny Lee Saddler, who was convicted of molesting an autistic child.
 Saddler received a life sentence without the possibility of parole as a habitual and subsequent sex offender.

 Colom has also secured convictions in numerous high-profile murder cases.
 These include: